 Looking to brighten your smile?
 (Um, aren’t we all?)
 We tapped cosmetic dentist Dr. Brian Kantor of Lowenberg, Lituchy & Kantor in New York City for the best at-home and in-office treatments you can try according to your budget.
-Here’s what he told us.
+Here’s the seven best ways to whiten teeth.

 "Hydrogen Peroxide (which is found in many whitening toothpastes) breaks up surface stains on teeth to make them appear brighter.
 I like Colgate Optic White Platinum High Impact White Toothpaste.
 Another option is to brush your teeth using a homemade paste of hydrogen peroxide and baking soda.
 Slowly pour some hydrogen peroxide into the baking soda powder and mix until the consistency is similar to toothpaste.
 You can do this once a day—morning or night," says Kantor.